Daratrixx/RoN-Ai-Core/README.md

     - [ ] Bug: reassigned workers sometimes do not switch tasks
     - [ ] Bug: sometimes multiple workers are assigned to the same farm when there are farms with no workers assigned
     - [ ] Bug: sometimes the AI looses track of worker assignments
+- 0% Hero management
+  - [ ] Train Heroes
+  - [ ] Learn Hero Skills
+  - [ ] Resurrect dead Heroes
 - 20% Army management
   - [X] Army gather point
     - [X] Bug: Army gather point is sometimes on the wrong side of the base
   - [X] Attack
     - [X] Select an attack target and send a group to attack
     - [ ] Attack group staging point
-  - [ ] Defense
+  - [X] Defense
-    - [ ] Seek and destroy enemy units near bases using entire idle army
+    - [X] Seek and destroy enemy units near bases using entire idle army
     - [ ] Defense group staging point
-    - [ ] Use at little units as possible to defend
+    - [X] Use at little units as possible to defend
+  - [ ] Creeping
+    - [ ] Hunt neutral Creeps to level up the Heroes
   - [ ] Harass
     - [ ] Select a harass target and send a group to attack
     - [ ] Harass group staging point